Making a meaningful contribution

 Skills development and training

-The Group has an inclusive culture where all employees readily share information and take ownership of developing and skills transfer towards junior or new employees.
+Additionally, Peregrine has an inclusive culture where all employees readily share information and take ownership of developing and skills transfer towards junior or new employees.
 Focus is placed on internal training and skills transfer to ensure all employees are competent, trained and equipped to function optimally in a highly complex, regulated and technical environment.
 Costs associated with informal training and internal mentorship programs are not included in the direct spend on training, while travel costs, due to the national footprint and centralised training, are included.

-The Peregrine Group will continue to focus on procurement as a strategic imperative to address a broader base of economic interest and growth for black owned companies.
+Peregrine is committed to developing committed and supportive relationships with B-BBEE service providers.
+This is further evidenced by the three year plan that Peregrine is effecting to improve transformation and the Group will continue to focus on procurement as a strategic imperative so as to address a broader base of economic interest and growth for black-owned companies.

-Details of the ED spend for 2017 is set out below:
+Details of the ED spend for 2018 is set out below:

 |Legae Securities||9 000 000||2|

-|Finvision Stock Lending Solutions||1 200 000||1|
+|Envisonit Stock Lending Solutions||1 200 00||1|

-|DAV Professional Placement Group||222 517||2|
+|DAV Professional Placement Group||262 246||2|

 Socio-economic development (SED)